aimnova.

 Made with 💜 for IB students worldwide

-NotesMath AA SLTopic 5.7
+NotesMath AATopic 5.7

 Unit 5 · Calculus · Topic 5.7

-IB Math AA SL — Second derivative
+IB Math AA — Second derivative

 Topic 5.7 of IB Mathematics: Analysis and Approaches covers Second derivative, which is part of Unit 5: Calculus.
 Students explore key concepts including Second derivative.
-A strong understanding of second derivative is essential for IB Math AA SL exams and builds the foundation for connected topics across the syllabus.
+A strong understanding of second derivative is essential for IB Math AA exams and builds the foundation for connected topics across the syllabus.

 Exam technique guidePractice questions